Jefferson Township Police Department

 Jefferson Township is not a dangerous place by any means and has consistently enjoyed a statistically low crime rate based on the New Jersey Uniform Crime Report; however, that does not mean there is no crime.
 The biggest problem the police dealt with in the early days was the burglary of summer homes, and, because of this, many folks stopped having summer homes in the Township.
 Another problem was commercial break-ins, which happens with less frequency now due to electronic security systems.
 Today, the most frequent crime within the community is criminal mischief or vandalism.
 The most serious crimes tend to be vehicle burglaries, followed by home burglaries, averaging 60-70 per year.
 The Township of Jefferson, however, has an average crime rate based on its population.

 By ordinance, the police department is technically a division of the Department of Public Safety, under the direction of the Director of Public Safety (a position generally held by the Mayor).
-The department now consists of many bureaus and divisions, including the patrol division, detective bureau, community services bureau, communications/IT, records bureau and court security division.
+Jefferson Police Department now consists of many bureaus and divisions, including the patrol division, detective bureau, community services bureau, communications/IT, records bureau, and court security division.
 The Command Staff currently includes the Chief and Captain.
-In addition to the Command Staff, the department has three Lieutenants and six Sergeants, culminating in 37 full-time, sworn police officers, which includes five detectives.
-We also have two Class 2 special officers (both of whom are retired police officers from other jurisdictions) who comprise the Court Security division.
-Jefferson Police’s civilian staff consists of four full-time dispatchers, four part time dispatchers, two full-time Records Clerks, one part-time Records Clerk, and one full time Administrative Assistant (Chief’s Office).
+In addition to the Command Staff, the department has three Lieutenants and six Sergeants, culminating in 37 full-time, sworn police officers, which includes four detectives.
+We also have three Class 2 special officers (all three are retired police officers from other jurisdictions) who comprise the Court Security division.
+Jefferson Police Department’s civilian staff consists of four full-time dispatchers, four part time dispatchers, two full-time Records Clerks, and one full time Administrative Assistant (Chief’s Office).